 David Brown, Monument Consultant

 David W. Brown was born and raised in the New Castle area.
 He graduated from New Castle Chrysler High School in 1984, David is married to Marcella.
-They have two children, Emily and Tyler.
-He was employed by Draper Inc for 21 years before joining Hinsey-Brown Funeral Service full time in 2008.
+They have two children, Emily and Tyler (wife, Hannah).
+He was employed by Draper Inc. for 21 years before joining Hinsey-Brown Funeral Service full time in 2008.
+He is currently the President of our local chapter of Business Networking International (BNI).
 David is an active member of the First Apostolic Church of New Castle.
 He enjoys music, church, family, reading, and outdoor activities.

 Molly Kohler, Bookkeeper